caalvarez2/Event-Manager/README.md

 This document will be updated throughout the semester.

+### For Customers

+To login as a user, use the following credentials:

+    Email: user@test.com
+    Password: Password123

+- Create account and Sign In to navigate the Event Manager System.
+- View the different events available in the Event Manager System.
+- Purchase tickets for a specific event.
+- Filter out the events to find events easier.
+- Select the amount of seats you want to purchase.
+- Checkout your purchase and have your tickets stored in your account.
+- Availibility to see your purchased tickets in your account.

+### For Managers

+To login as a manager, use the following credentials:

+    Email: manager@test.com
+    Password: Password

+- Add, update, and delete events.
+- Refund money to all customers that purchased tickets for an event.

 ## Development
 The Event Management System is under development and is not yet in final form.
 Features may be added, deleted, or modified throughout the semester.